How does the Collins Institute Work?

 What to Learn

-When visiting any domain, a student will see what concepts must be mastered to graduate to the next level (through some form of testing).
+When visiting any mastery level node, a student will see what concepts must be mastered to graduate to the next level (through some form of testing).

 Tests range from more traditional written exams to interviews by subject experts.